2024’s Worst Cities for Grass Allergies This Summer

 6. Switch to artificial grass.

-7. Find out which grass allergens are most likely to affect your area this summer.
+7. Discover which grass allergens are most likely to affect your area this summer.

 Grass already getting to you?
 Avoid grass pollen altogether by hiring a local Lawn Love pro to mow your lawn.